AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 ### Get the tenant ID

 Follow the instructions [in this page](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id) to find your tenant ID.
-You’ll need this ID during pre-configuration setup in the integration tool.
+You’ll need this ID during pre-integration setup in the integration tool.

 ## Install Campaign Standard for Microsoft Dynamics 365